benshimonz/V1/README.md

 Here are some examples:

-_**Q208:** Any dragon owned by an entity encapsulated within 'The Beatles' - since 1/1/1011 or since a later date_
+_**Q208:** Any dragon owned by an entity encapsulated within 'Kings' - since 1/1/1011 or since a later date_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q208.png)

-The aggregate entity 'The Beatles' will be part of the query result.
+The aggregate entity 'Kings' will be part of the query result.
 It won't be disassembled into its four members.

 _**Q209:** Any dragon than froze at least 3 dragons owned by entities encapsulated within 'Sarnorian'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q209.png)

-If, for example, some dragon froze 2 dragons owned by McCartney, and 1 dragon owned by Starr - it would be part of the answer.
-Again, 'The Beatles' will be aprt of the query result.
+If, for example, some dragon froze 2 dragons owned by Stark, and 1 dragon owned by Bolton - it would be part of the answer.
+Again, 'Kings' will be aprt of the query result.

-_**Q210:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Red Things'_
+_**Q210:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Black Things'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q210.png)

-_**Q211:** Any path with length ≤ 4 between an entity encapsulated within 'Sarnorian' and an entity encapsulated within 'The Beatles'_
+_**Q211:** Any path with length ≤ 4 between an entity encapsulated within 'Sarnorian' and an entity encapsulated within 'Kings'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q211.png)

-_**Q212:** Are there more than 10 days in which at least 10 ownership relationships started between entities encapsulated within 'Old People' and entities encapsulated within 'Red Things'?_
+_**Q212:** Are there more than 10 days in which at least 10 ownership relationships started between entities encapsulated within 'Old People' and entities encapsulated within 'Black Things'?_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q212.png)